 Certain factors can increase your risk of tearing or spraining your ACL.
 These factors include being female, wearing shoewear that is not appropriate or that does not fit as it should, playing sports on turf, decreased strength, and specific sports.

-After a thorough initial evaluation, your therapist will create an individualized physical therapy program to diminish your symptoms as quickly as possible.
+After a thorough initial evaluation, your therapist will create an individualized physical therapy for acl tear program to diminish your symptoms as quickly as possible.
 The program will include stretches, massage, mobilizations, and strengthening exercises specific to what you want to return to doing, from walking to playing basketball.

 Contact us today to learn more about physical therapy for acl tears.